Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Unitarity, Holography and Horizons

-The quantum triplet system begins its unitary evolution in the \emph{pre-Page time} during which an enormous \emph{environment} of the nabe curvature modes interacts with the nabe Hawking modes.
-Then at a time scale of about the \emph{the Page time} \cite{Page}, the system turns to its \emph{post-Page time} era during which the nabe curvature modes become a small system of interacting \emph{defects} among the radiated Hawking modes in the nabe.
+The quantum triplet system begins its unitary evolution in the \emph{pre-Page time} during which an enormous environment of the NAR curvature modes interacts with the NAR Hawking modes.
+Then at a time scale of about the \emph{the Page time} \cite{Page}, the system turns to its \emph{post-Page time} era during which the NAR curvature modes become a small system of interacting defects among the radiated Hawking modes in the NAR.
 The system evolves unitarily, until a time scale of the order $N^{\frac{3}{2}}$, it ends up with $N = I^{{\rm Initial\;State}}$ asymptotic Hawking modes at Bob's disposal, defining a pure final state.
 Recollecting and joining all the stated points so far, we obtain the following structure for the triplet Bobby quantum many body system that holographically formulates the unitary evolution of the quantum-evaporating causal screens,

 This separation of scales which is seen in the holographic projection of the microscopic modes into the Bob's bulk should have a very meaningful impact on the quantum many body system of the primal horizon, which calls for further study \cite{HUBMM}.